• Skip to primary navigation

 A carrot cake donut on a baking rack with a bite out of it.

-These carrot cake donuts are going to become your new favourite dessert.
-They have the most incredible flavour and the perfect light and fluffy texture.
-This donut recipe is really easy to make and is made with healthy ingredients like shredded carrots, shredded apple, almond flour and honey.
+These are the best carrot cake donuts!
+They have the most incredible flavour and the perfect texture.
+These gluten-free baked donuts are easy to make and are made with healthy ingredients like almond flour, carrots, apples, and honey.
+They make the perfect breakfast, snack or dessert.

 A carrot cake donut with icing on a baking rack with a bite out of it.